WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

          ```
          $(crmAPIEndpoint)/customers/search/?mobileNumber=$(mobileNumber)&email=$(customerEmail)
          ```
       This is an example of the use of Variables inside Connect.
-You can access easily access them in the **Input Variables**, **Custom Variables** section on the right
+You can easily access them in the **Input Variables**, **Custom Variables** section on the right.

-      - Configure your headers as in the following image
+      - Configure your headers as in the following image:

          ![Get Customer Name](images/http-request-crm.png){style="width:800px; display:block; margin:0 auto;"}

          Where `x-pod-id` is your POD number, and `x-user-email`is the attendee email of your choice

       - Rename this http request node to something like 'Get Customer Name from CRM' and **Save**.

 8. Add a **Data Parser** node, and connect it to the **HTTP Request Node**.
 This will allow you to parse the data received from the customer data base to be used later in any node in the flow.

-      - For **Input: Import Data From**: under the **Input Variables** section to the right, select the `http.response.body` variable from the previous **HTTP Request** node 'Get Customer Name From' configured in the previous step:
+      - For **Input: Import Data From**: under the **Input Variables** section to the right, select the `http.response.body` variable from the previous **HTTP Request** node 'Get Customer Name From' configured in the previous step.

       - Now, we will populate **Sample Body (optional)** with some JSON that exemplifies the data we expect to be parsing.